MJKWoolnough/tvdb/README.md

 func (c *Conn) SeasonEpisode(id uint64, season, episode uint64) (*SeriesEpisode, error)
 ```
 SeasonEpisode returns the information about a particular episode in a series
-denoted by its season and episode numbers
+denoted by its season and episode numbers.

 #### func (*Conn) SeasonEpisodes